saylordotorg/course_engl401/Unit04.md

+---
+layout: default
+title: "ENGL401: Shakespeare"
+course_description: "A detailed study of Shakespeare’s life, literary works, historical and philosophical contexts, and a close examination of his poetry and six of his major plays: A Midsummer Night’s Dream, Twelfth Night, Macbeth, Hamlet, Richard III and Henry V."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Historical Plays** <span id="4"></span>
 *Though the first historical play we will read,* Richard III*, was one of Shakespeare’s earliest plays, it features remarkable rhetorical